End-to-end encryption prevents messaging services from spying on private correspondence between users.

 End-to-end encryption uses a specialized form of encryption called public key encryption (also sometimes called asymmetric encryption).
 Public key encryption enables two parties to communicate without having to send the secret key over an insecure channel.

 Public key encryption relies on using two keys instead of one: a public key and a private key.
 While anyone, including the messaging service, can view the public key, only one person knows the private key.
-Data encrypted with the public key can only be decrypted with the private key (not the public key), and vice versa.
+Data encrypted with the public key can only be decrypted with the private key (not the public key).
 This contrasts with symmetric encryption, where only one key is used to both encrypt and decrypt.

 Suppose Alice and Bob need to change the key they are using to encrypt their communications.
 Should Alice simply send Bob a new key?
 No, because Chuck might steal and duplicate the new key on its way to Bob, and then he could decrypt all their future communications.
 Instead, Alice and Bob decide to use public key encryption.
 Alice keeps a private key for herself and sends a public key to Bob — this way, it does not matter if Chuck steals the key in transit, because only Alice has the private key.